joelvaneenwyk/obsidian-task-calendar-view/README.md

 dailyNoteFormat: "YYYY-[W]ww"
 ```

 This parameter must only be specified if this is to be used.
-Without this parameter the default format "YYYY-MM-DD" is used to identify your daily notes.
+Without this parameter the default format "yyyy-MM-dd" is used to identify your daily notes.
 You can set a custom format with a limited base set of characters: Y M D [W] ww d . , - : (SPACE)

 #### startPosition